3 years full-time (plus optional placement year)

 I chose the course at York because I want to work with children but not necessarily in schools.
 The degree has given me the opportunity to work with young people in different contexts and has been really fun and interesting.Anna, BSc Psychology in Education

-We prefer applicants to have at least one A level in a science subject (which may include Psychology).
-We do not normally consider General Studies.
+You must have at least one A level in a science subject (which may include Psychology)

 If you intend to train as a teacher you should be aware that GCSE or equivalent passes in Mathematics and English Language and, for primary teaching, a science, are required.